Written by: Kimberly Knight

 2. Avoid Dark Rugs: Dark rugs may be perceived as holes by individuals with impaired vision.
 Remove unnecessary rugs and furniture to create a clear, unobstructed path, minimizing the risk of falls or fear-induced behaviors.

-3. Mirror Removal: People with dementia might mistake their reflection for a stranger, leading to confusion and potential harm if they attempt to break the mirror.
+3. Mirror Removal: People with Dementia Patients might mistake their reflection for a stranger, leading to confusion and potential harm if they attempt to break the mirror.
 If mirrors cause distress, consider removing them from the home to prevent injuries from shattered glass.

 4. Eliminate Inside Locks: Remove locks from inside doors, especially in bathrooms and bedrooms, to prevent your loved one from accidentally locking themselves in.
 This modification not only ensures their safety but also aids emergency situations.